 If you have the drive to look beyond this simple rule of the thumb, there are a few more specific things to be aware of.
-There’s also, for instance, a handful of online resources that provide a good list of some things to watch out for.
 These include:

 It probably seems like common sense that nutritional supplements are good for people.
 They’re fairly ubiquitous in our present culture.
 You can find them in health food stores, supermarkets, convenience stores, and even at gas stations, or petrol pumps!
 This doesn’t mean, however, that you know how to recognise the best supplements from those of poor quality.
 And, let’s face it: if you’re going to invest in some supplements, you certainly want the best, don’t you?

 So, how do you determine which supplements are superior and which are not worth their weight in cash?
 It can be hard to tell a “good quality” supplement from one that is inferior, and there can be any number of reasons why an inferior product is the way it is.

 As far as vitamins go, fillers, binders, lubricants, disintegrators, colours, flavours etc., for example, typically do not have to be listed and often aren’t.
 Yet some of these things make some supplements harder to digest than others or may be downright toxic—which means that your body isn’t really getting all that it should from a nutritional supplement and/or may be getting something it shouldn’t!